Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Context

 \section{Context}

+Surgical workflow modeling is often regarded as a key enabler to being able to analyze and support surgical procedures.
+In this regard, the ability to model a surgical procedure as a series of interlinked stages could enable systems that can describe, understand, explain, optimize, learn, teach, and eventually, automate the surgical process \cite{neumuth2017surgical}.
 Surgical phase recognition is the coarse recognition of surgical workflow and is often formulated as a classification task of video frames to one of several predefined phases.
-Several works \cite{twinanda2016endonet,czempiel2020tecno, gao2021trans,garrow2021machine} have been proposed to address this task due to its importance in building context-aware systems and improving surgical safety \cite{mascagni2021computer}.
-Whereas surgical phase recognition models have become increasingly performant over the years, these methods were neither trained nor evaluated on videos from multiple hospitals, limiting their deployment in the real world.
+Over the last several years, surgical phase recognition has received growing attention from the surgical data science community \cite{garrow2021machine}, resulting in increasingly performant models \cite{twinanda2016endonet,czempiel2020tecno, gao2021trans} and clinically relevant applications such as automatic video documentation \cite{mascagni2021computer} and detection of deviations from the ``normal'' operative course \cite{berlet2022surgical}.
+Still, these methods were neither trained nor evaluated on videos from multiple hospitals, limiting their deployment in the real world.
 This is mainly due to the sensitive nature of medical data that impedes data sharing and, by consequence, data aggregation and training on centralized datasets.
 Recently, less invasive alternative collaborative methods have been proposed for leveraging data from multiple sources in a privacy-preserving fashion.